ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

    </table>

 <p>
 (I used a Bayesian model to estimate the spatial regression.
 In place of the standard error, which is a purely frequentist term, what I reported is the standard deviation of the posterior distribution of \(\beta\).
 Since there's no important prior information here, the posterior distribution resembles the likelihood or sampling distribution.
-Hence, the table still reports this as the 'standard error'.)
+Hence, in the table I still label this as the 'standard error'.)
 </p>

 ## Is spatial+ biased?

 Dupont et al. present spatial+ as a way to address what they call 'spatial confounding'.
-At a glance, what they say is that spatial regressions are biased, and that their method is not.
-If true, then spatial+ and SAR (SEM) estimates differ in expectation.
+At a glance, what they say is that spatial regressions are biased, and that their method is not baised.
+If that is true, then spatial+ and SAR (SEM) estimates differ in expectation.
 This means that if we repeat our Monte Carlo study again but this time use the spatial+ procedure in our estimation step, we ought to expect a definite bias in the spatial+ estimates.
-(The logic: any method that differs in expectation from an unbiased method is necessarily biased.)
+The logic is simple: any method that differs in expectation from an unbiased method (e.g., pre-whitening) is necessarily biased.

 <p>
 Spatial+ is a procedure, like pre-whitening, rather than a model.
-This means we can apply spatial+ using the SAR model, just like we can use the SAR model for pre-whitening.
-The spatial+ procedure consists of pre-whitening the covariate, \(x\), and then passing it into a spatial regression model, as \(\tilde{x}\).
-In our case, we will estimate \(\beta\) using
+This means we can apply spatial+ using the SAR model.
+The spatial+ procedure consists of pre-whitening the covariate, \(x\) and then passing it into a spatial regression model.
+In our case, we will estimate \(\beta\) with the SAR model:

 $$y = \alpha + \beta \cdot \tilde{x} + (I - \rho \cdot W)^{-1} \epsilon.$$
 </p>

 <p>
-The summary of results shows that the estimates are centered around 0.43, rather than \(\beta = 0.5\).
-Below the table is a histogram of estimates from each of the four models, in which the blue vertical lines mark out \(\beta = 0.5\).
+The summary of results shows that the estimates are centered around 0.43, rather than 0.5.
+Below the table is a histogram of estimates from each of our four models.
+The blue vertical lines mark out \(\beta = 0.5\).
 Spatial+ does differ in expectation from OLS, pre-whitening, and proper spatial regression models; therefore, it has a definite bias that is not present in any of the standard methods.
 </p>

 <table border=1>